• Skip to primary navigation

 How to report Airbnb income and claim deductions

-Keep records for everything to do regarding the room or property… the same as you would for a regular tenant.
+Keep records for everything to do regarding the room or property… the same as you would for a regular rental property.

 Don’t try to hide your Airbnb income

-If you’re using Airbnb, it’s out there for everyone to see.
-The ATO can track this income easily, so even if you’re not earning a lot of money, keep your records and be honest about the income you’ve generated from the property.
-Airbnb tax is a real thing!
+If you’re using Airbnb, or any other holiday rental app, it’s out there for everyone to see.
+The ATO can track this income easily, so even if you’re not earning a lot of money, be honest about the income you’ve generated from the property.
+It’s VERY likely that your unpaid Airbnb tax will come back to bite you if you don’t.

 In summary, if you aim to host a room or rent your property: